 We provide a range of short breaks that meet the needs of disabled children, young people and their parents/carers.
 They give provide enjoyable experiences for disabled children and young people away from their primary carers.
 They also give parents and carers a valuable break from caring responsibilities.
 Short breaks can include activities which last: a morning; an afternoon; an evening; a day; overnight; a weekend; or longer.
 And can take place in: the child’s own home; the home of a carer, a residential or community setting.

 Currently in Leeds, we have a range of short break services available, which offer different levels of support and activities for children and young people with additional needs.

 There are universal services are available to all children and young people, such as cubs, brownies and after school activities.
 There are also targeted services, delivered to a specific group of young people, such as youth groups, disability sports and weekenders.

 Or you can visit the Family Information Service website for more details on services available.
-The external link to this website is shown on the right hand side of this page.
+You can find this in our External Links section.